'Coal King' Is Suing John Oliver, Time Warner, and HBO

 Re: (Score:2)

-This guy sues anyone who critizes him (Score:4, Informative)
+This guy sues anyone who critizes him (Score:5, Informative)

 Re: (Score:2)